hpc-unibe-ch/hpc-unibe-ch.github.io/docs/general/code-of-conduct.md

   migrate all your user data to the new account and deactivate your student account for UBELIX.

-## Mailing List

-  * We communicate upcoming events (e.g. maintenance downtimes) on our mailing list.
-  Make sure that you are subscribed to this list, otherwise you will miss important announcements.

 ## Security

   * Do not share your account